LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 echo "${CERC_URBIT_APP} app installed"
 ```

-Thus, once we start the stack, a loop waits for the static build to complete and the glob to be published, then finalizes installating of the application.
+Thus, once we start the stack, a loop waits for the static build to complete and the glob to be published, then finalizes installating of the application with the updated `desk.docket-0`.

 The `docker-compose.yml` for the uniswap-interface looks like: